Environmental Impact Studies...A Waste of Money?

 The question must be asked...
 Are Environmental Impact Studies a Waste of Money?

-Arguably there is a solid principal of counting the cost of any project and investigating the impacts that planned projects may have, such as economic, engineering, social, mobility, property, and yes even environmental impacts.
-However in some states these seem to have become a way to significantly delay or even prevent new transportation projects from coming to fruition in the first place.
+Arguably there is a solid principal of counting the cost of any project and investigating the impacts that planned projects may have, such as economic, engineering, social, mobility, property, and environmental impacts.
+Yet in some states these seem to have become a way to significantly delay—or even completely derail—new transportation projects from coming to fruition in the first place.
 Why?
 Because of the red tape involved in the process of new projects.
 Looking at California as the definitive text case for this type of thing are organizations whose sole mission is to circumvent progress in the state towards addressing congestion and improving transportation.
 Targeted mainly at projects that are seen as car-dependent.
 Yet these efforts have also been used to delay and prevent even mass transit projects from going forward.
 Not to mention the immense costs of the studies and the preparation of EIS/EIR reports.
 And after all of that cost invested by state departments of transportation, project stakeholders, study firms, the project could be stopped completely in its tracks resulting in a complete waste of taxpayer dollars.
 For successfully completed transportation projects however these can range from a respectable 10% of the overall cost of the project to in some cases more than 25% depending on the issues identified, and the impacts addressed.
 This is a huge cost.

 I am not arguing that we should do away with EIS/EIR studies, but that they be reformed or revamped in such a way that they cannot be used to inequitably tie up projects in so much red tape that they die.
 In Portland, Oregon for instance, the new Columbia River Crossing to Vancouver, replacing the aging and outdated Interstate Bridge from Hayden Island was nearly killed, only to be resurrected at the last minute.
 Yet we must also remember the days when Transportation planners acted carte blanche, bulldozing through neighborhoods and environmentally sensitive areas to build expressways.
 Many of these neighborhoods were economically depressed or had large ethnic minority populations.
 Leading to the famous Freeway revolts that happened in many cities in the US, Including Portland, OR and San Fransisco.
 Ultimately this is why the EPA was created, which instituted the EIS/EIR process.
 It was a safety net to stop what would have been unnecessary or destructive transportation projects from being built.
 Just look at old planning maps for Portland and San Francisco from the 50's and 60's and you can see how ambitious the planners were.
 Even transportation visionaries like Robert Moses became highway crazed and went to far with their ambitious plans, in some cases creating highways to nowhere.